 Opioid pain medication is not recommended as first-line therapy for chronic pain.
 Non-opioid medications such as Ibuprofen or Acetaminophen and non-pharmacologic therapies like physical therapy, cognitive behavioral therapy, acupuncture, chiropractic, or exercise are preferred.

 If you are prescribed controlled pain medication, you will also be required to utilize non-opiate and non-pharmacological therapies as well.
 Please discuss with your provider which of these would be best suited for your condition.

-NOTE: IF YOU ALREADY SEE A PAIN MANAGEMENT SPECIALIST, please make an appointment as soon as possible to inform your provider of the surgery and obtain the appropriate postoperative pain medications.
+IF YOU ALREADY SEE A PAIN MANAGEMENT SPECIALIST: Please make an appointment as soon as possible to inform your provider of the surgery and obtain the appropriate postoperative pain medications.
 WE WILL NOT WRITE PAIN MEDICATIONS FOR PATIENTS THAT ALREADY HAVE A PAIN MANAGEMENT SPECIALIST.
-PLEASE SHOW THIS POLICY TO YOUR PAIN MANAGEMENT SPECIALIST.
-Be sure to notify your pain management specialist that pain medication will be provided to you during your hospital stay.
-Once you are discharged home, you are responsible for making sure you will have enough pain medication to last you until your next appointment with your pain management specialist.

-For all other patients not currently seeing pain management, acute episodes of pain, including immediately after surgery, trauma, or fracture, prescription pain medication will only be written for 7 days and at the discretion of the prescriber (including type, dosage, and frequency).
+IF YOU DO NOT SEE A PAIN SPECIALIST: We will provide you with a prescription for post-operative medications.
+Acute episodes of pain, including immediately after surgery, trauma, or fracture, prescription pain medication will only be written for 7 days at a time and at the discretion of the prescriber (including type, dosage, and frequency).
+Postoperative pain medication is NOT TO BE TAKEN UNTIL AFTER YOU HAVE RETURNED HOME.
+A second prescription WILL NOT be refilled if this medication is taken prior to surgery.

-- I. Refills of pain medication prescription will be determined by our providers based on each individual patient and the procedure they are undergoing. - a.
+Refills of pain medication prescription will be determined by our providers based on each individual patient and the procedure they are undergoing.

+- a.
 Maximum duration of 2 months following total joint replacement. - b.
-If pain medications are required for chronic pain or exceed the typical duration expected with your injury or surgery, you will be referred to a pain management specialist. - II.
-Prior to issuing an initial prescription, the following criteria must be met: - a.
-History & physical exam - b.
-Assessment of risk of abuse, dependency, and addiction - c.
-Request previous medical records for previous treatment - d.
-Review of previous use of controlled substances through the Prescription Monitoring Program (PMP)
+If pain medications are required for chronic pain or exceed the typical duration expected with your injury or surgery, you will be referred to a pain management specialist.